Workshops

 Sponsored by Urbanscapes Native Plant Nursery and Wild Ones Mountain Laurel Chapter

-Create a beautiful living ecosystem that supports wildlife, is low maintenance and will thrive in your unique environment.
+Transform your outdoor space with a beautiful ecosystem in a container that supports wildlife, requires minimal maintenance and will thrive in your unique environment.

-Join us for a hand-on workshop to create a native plant container garden for wildlife.
+Join us for a hands-on workshop to create a long-lived container garden for wildlife using locally sourced plants native to Ecoregion 59.

-We will provide hands-on instruction for successfully combining native plants with ecosystem benefits.
+We will provide hands-on instruction for successfully combining native plants with ecosystem benefits for the unique conditions where they will live.
+We will have plants available for shady spots as well as sunny spots.

-Each participant will have guidance in selecting plant combinations and creating a vibrant, perennial container garden with plants specifically native to ecoregion 59.
+Each participant will have guidance with selecting plant combinations and creating a vibrant, perennial container garden uniquely native to Ecoregion 59.

 If you don't have a container to bring, we can provide you with a simple one to get you started.